Hero of Faith: Jochebed

 Jochebed lived in Egypt – Goshen, to be exact.
 She had two children – a daughter and a son.
 Then she became pregnant a third time.
 By then, the situation had changed.
 The Pharaoh of Egypt had begun to fear the Israelites.
 He was worried they would ally with his enemies.
 If they did, it would mean sure defeat for Egypt because there were a lot of Israelites.

 If she had a daughter, everything would be fine.
 But if she had another son… he would be killed.
 I imagine troops of Egyptian soldiers patrolling the land.
 They examined every woman.
-They made note of women who were pregnant and visited their homes often – demanding to see the child as soon as it were born.
+They made note of women who were pregnant and visited their homes often – demanding to see the child as soon as it was born.
 They seized every boy child who was born in Goshen.
 But Jochebed –

 Somehow, she managed to conceal her son for three months.
 We are told in Hebrews 11:23 that Moses was hidden by his parents because they saw he was a beautiful child.
 Their love for their child was greater than the fear they had for the king’s command.

 As you read her story in Exodus 2:1-10, try to imagine how she may have felt.

 And a man of the house of Levi went and took as wife a daughter of Levi.
 So the woman conceived and bore a son.
 And when she saw that he was a beautiful child, she hid him three months.
 But when she could no longer hide him, she took an ark of bulrushes for him, daubed it with asphalt and pitch, put the child in it, and laid it in the reeds by the river’s bank.
 And his sister stood afar off, to know what would be done to him.